Christmas on a shoestring budget

 We should all be empowered to define what’s important for the holidays by our own desires.
 We should have the ability to feel good about our gifts and contributions however great or small as determined by our means at the time.

-Dr. Seuss says it best in How the Grinch Stole Christmas, “What if Christmas, he thought, doesn’t come from a store.
+Dr. Seuss says it best , “What if Christmas, he thought, doesn’t come from a store.
 What if Christmas, perhaps, means a little bit more.”

-As it turns out, it’s time, not money that equals love in the end.
+It's time, not money, that equals love in the end.

 Wishing you peace, love and joy this holiday season as you spend time with your loved ones making Christmas memories to be cherished for years to come.

-Stephanie Farrow, B.A., CFP., Stephanie has over 20 years experience in the financial services industry, a diploma in Financial Planning from the Canadian Institute of Financial Planning, and Certified Financial Planner designation.
-Stephanie has been writing a financial planning column for the local business magazine Elgin This Month since 2010 and hosts our Farrow Financial Blog and Twitter @farrowfinancial.
-Stephanie and her husband Ken Farrow own Farrow Financial Services Inc., are busy raising three young children and actively involved in the community.
-Our Farrow Financial Services Team.
+Stephanie Farrow, BA., CFP., Stephanie has over 26 years' experience in the financial services industry, a diploma in Financial Planning from the Canadian Institute of Financial Planning and Certified Financial Planner designation.
+Stephanie has been writing a financial column for local business magazine Elgin This Month/This Month in Elgin since 2010.
+Stephanie and her husband own Farrow Financial Services Inc. About our Farrow Financial Team.